Miley Cyrus Blows Fans Away In Tight Leather Pants While Covering Pink Floyd In Instagram Video

-Miley Cyrus seemed to be feeling herself in her performance at night two of the iHeartFestival in Las Vegas on Saturday night, so much so that she shared on Instagram a video of herself performing a cover of a popular Pink Floyd song from her set Sunday morning.
+Miley Cyrus seemed to be feeling herself in her performance at night two of the iHeartFestival in Las Vegas on Saturday night, so much so that on Sunday morning, she shared a video on Instagram of herself performing a cover of a popular Pink Floyd song from her set.

 For her performance, 26-year-old Cyrus rocked her usual curly hair with bangs, though the singer-songwriter could be getting ready to ditch them, as they’re getting a little lengthier.
-The dirty blond artist wore what appeared to be skintight leather pants as well as a tiny matching black leather top with some blinged out gloves around her arms in a matching shade of black leather.
+The dirty-blonde artist wore what appeared to be skintight leather pants as well as a tiny matching black leather top with some blinged-out gloves around her arms in a matching shade of leather.

 During her Saturday night performance in Las Vegas, Cyrus covered Pink Floyd’s “Comfortably Numb,” which was released by the group in 1979.
-Per a report from Billboard, the “Mother’s Daughter” singer also performed a cover of a Led Zeppelin’s “Black Dog,” also released in the 70s.
+Per a report from Billboard, the “Mother’s Daughter” singer also performed a cover of Led Zeppelin’s “Black Dog,” also released in the ’70s.

-But it wasn’t just an evening of covers, Cyrus also performed several of her own hits during her set at the music festival, which also saw performances from artists including Camilla Cabello, Billie Eilish, and Chance The Rapper.
-The singer opened her set with a performance of her Mark Ronson collaboration “Nothing Breaks Like A Heart,” which was released late last year as the lead single for Ronson’s 2019 album Late Night Feelings, which was released earlier this summer.
+But it wasn’t just an evening of covers.
+Miley also performed several of her own hits during her set at the music festival, which also saw performances from artists including Camilla Cabello, Billie Eilish, and Chance The Rapper.
+The singer opened her set with a performance of her Mark Ronson collaboration “Nothing Breaks Like A Heart,” which was released late last year as the lead single for Ronson’s 2019 album Late Night Feelings, released earlier this summer.

-As The Inquisitr previously noted, Ronson last week took to Instagram to honor the birthday of his late collaborator Amy Winehouse, who died in 2011 at age 27 from excessive alcohol consumption.
+As The Inquisitr previously noted, last week Ronson took to Instagram to honor the birthday of his late collaborator Amy Winehouse, who died in 2011 at age 27 from excessive alcohol consumption.

-Cyrus also had fans in a frenzy when she performed “Don’t Call Me Angel,” the lead single from the soundtrack to the upcoming Charlie’s Angels remake.
-When the song’s notable bells started playing at the beginning, the audience might have hoped that Cyrus’ collaborators on the track, pop superstar Ariana Grande and alternative hit maker Lana Del Rey, would have joined her for a surprise performance, but Cyrus performed the song solo.
+Miley also had fans in a frenzy when she performed “Don’t Call Me Angel,” the lead single from the soundtrack to the upcoming Charlie’s Angels remake.
+When the song’s notable bells started playing at the beginning, the audience might have hoped that Cyrus’ collaborators on the track — pop superstar Ariana Grande and alternative hit-maker Lana Del Rey — would have joined her for a surprise performance, but Cyrus performed the song solo.
 The former Disney actress put her music chops on full display, belting Grande’s catchy chorus on her own.

 Cyrus’ Instagram followers loved the video, which appeared to be a recording of a CW broadcast of her Saturday night set at the iHeartFestival.